Government by the People

 While John Locke clearly believed that direct democracy was the best form of government, he did acknowledge the right of a majority of the members of a community, state, or nation to “put the power of making laws into the hands of a few select men” but described that form of government as an “oligarchy”.

 Locke’s choice of the term “oligarchy” to describe a government where “the power of making laws” is delegated to “a few select men” is significant.
-In his system of classifying governments, Aristotle used the term “aristocracy” to describe the “true form” of “government by the few” (when the few who share power govern “with a view to the common interest”) and the term “oligarchy” as the “perversion” of “government by the few” (when they govern “with a view to the private interest”).
+In his system of classifying governments, Aristotle used the term “aristocracy” to describe the “true form” of “government by the few” (when the few who share power govern “with a view to the common interest”) and the term “oligarchy” as the “perversion” of “government by the few” (when they govern “with a view to private interests”).

 Given the fact that Locke was clearly familiar with and referencing Aristotle’s system of classifying governments in proposing his own system of classification, his use of the term “oligarchy”, indicated a belief that people are making a mistake when they “put the power of making laws into the hands of a few select men”.
 Experience and research have confirmed that belief.